Robinhood Markets, Inc. (NASDAQ:HOOD) Director Sells $2,569,051.38 in Stock

-Robinhood Markets, Inc. (NASDAQ:HOOD – Get Free Report) Director Baiju Bhatt sold 116,669 shares of Robinhood Markets stock in a transaction that occurred on Thursday, May 30th.
-The stock was sold at an average price of $22.02, for a total transaction of $2,569,051.38.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Robinhood Markets, Inc. (NASDAQ:HOOD – Get Free Report) Director Baiju Bhatt sold 116,669 shares of Robinhood Markets stock in a transaction dated Thursday, May 30th.
+The stock was sold at an average price of $22.02, for a total value of $2,569,051.38.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.

 Baiju Bhatt also recently made the following trade(s):